How to dress and undress your baby

 Button shirts and polo shirts

-2. Gather the sleeves up to the cuff and put your baby's hand through the opening.
+2. Gather the sleeves around the cuff and put your baby's hand through the opening.

-3. Carefully work the sleeve up the rest of your baby's arm.
+3. Carefully pull the sleeve over your baby's arm.

 Trousers